 Ah, the building blocks of RevOps.
 While they don’t always make for the most exciting projects, it’s what ultimately allows us to do the interesting stuff.
-Of course, we get excited to do the big innovative projects (see Intercom’s automated expansions), but before you can do those, there are some early foundational things to be mindful of.
+Of course, we get excited to do the big innovative projects (see Intercom’s automated expansions), but before you can do those, there are some early foundational things to be mindful of, such as automating sales processes, defining a solid revenue operations strategy, and ensuring your systems are scalable and flexible.

-💡 We think of Revenue Architecture as the core building blocks of our systems.
-We spend a lot of time thinking not only about the tools we implement, but also the data model, integrations, order of operations, and permissions.
+✱We think of Revenue Architecture as the core building blocks of our systems.
+We spend a lot of time thinking not only about the tools we implement, but also the data model, integrations, order of operations, permissions, and building scalable systems.
+Creating a seamless data integration framework is key to ensuring all parts of your revenue operations work together efficiently.

-The first principles of a great opportunity infrastructure are:
+The first principles of a great opportunity infrastructure for RevOps Sucess are:

-Here is the most common design for record types in SaaS with sample stages:
+The common design for record types in SaaS opportunity management with sample stages:

 ✱ At a minimum, your stages should reflect: